awilson0/Training/shell_scripting.md

 read user #Store the keyboard input in the variable $user echo Hello, $user #Prints 'Hello, (value of user)' to the console
 ```
 The other method is to set the variables as environment variables before running the script.
 You can run `export NAME=Andrew` to assign the value 'Andrew' to an environment variable called NAME.
-If NAME already exists, it's value will change to 'Andrew' and if it doesn't exist, it will be created.
-Once the environment variable exists, it can be called by the shell script.
+If NAME already exists, its value will change to 'Andrew' and if it doesn't exist, it will be created.
+Once the environment variable has been set, it can be called by the shell script.
 ```
 #!/usr/bin/bash
 echo Hello, $NAME #Prints 'Hello, (value of the NAME variable)' to the console